michalfita/f4719e39-752a-4731-95a9-c6c336ee9fc3/README.md

 ### Stage 3: Error handling
 Adding error handling to `account.rs` has impact on processing power in cases when there are errors in input data.
 This is demonstration bringing the code closer to the production system, even if they're ignored as specification states, but it opens door for get them logged.

+### Stage 4: Logging
+Adding logging if not disabled may impact the processing efficiency.
+However, this as feature is disabled.

 ## Maintainability
 I firmly believe my code is self-explanatory.